kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 Multiplying $a$ by $-1$ yields the additive inverse of $a$, namely $-a$.

-### Division as repeated subtraction
+### Division

-If multiplication can be thought of as repeated addition, division can equally be thought of a repeated subtraction.
-Here is a concrete example: $6 \div 2$ = 3 may be understood as "How many times can we subtract $3$ from $6$ before we hit zero?"
+If multiplication can be thought of as repeated addition, division can equally be thought of as repeated subtraction.
+Dividing $6$ by $2$ may be understood as "How many times can we subtract $2$ from $6$ before we hit zero?"
 Stated a little more mathematically, $6 \div 2 = 3$, and the steps are:
 $$
 \begin{array}{r | l}
 6 - 2 = 4 & \mbox{First lot of two}\\
 4 - 2 = 2 & \mbox{Second lot of two}\\
 2 - 2 = 0 & \mbox{Third lot of two}\\
 \end{array}
+$$ The result or _quotient_ is $3$ because our subtraction algorithm terminated in $3$ steps with a remainder of $0$.
+Because division is the inverse of multiplication, we can also understand the result as the number by which we must multiply the _divisor_ $2$ to obtain the _dividend_ $6$.
+In this case, the _remainder_ is zero, to better illustrate what is happening.

+If the division gives rise to a remainder, we stop when we get a remainder that is less than the divisor.
+For example, with $7 \div 2$, we get:
 $$
+\begin{array}{r | l}
+7 - 2 = 5 & \mbox{First lot of two}\\
+5 - 2 = 3 & \mbox{Second lot of two}\\
+3 - 2 = 1 & \mbox{Third lot of two}\\
+\end{array}
+$$
+That last number $1$ is the remainder and the number of steps before stopping is still the quotient, which is again $3$.

+Just as subtraction may be thought of as addition of signed numbers, so also, division may be thought of as multiplication by reciprocals.
+If some real $a$ is divided by another real $b \ne 0$, we may write this as $a \div b$ or equivalently, we may also express it as $a \times \frac{1}{b} = \frac{1}{b} \times a = \frac{a}{b}$.

+### Why is division by zero disallowed?

-Now what happens if we divide by zero?
+Now, what happens if we divide by zero?
 To keep matters simple, let us keep the same dividend, namely 6.
 If we subtract 0 from 6, we end up with 6.
 Subtracting another 0 from this 6 still leaves us with 6.
 By now, you should have cottoned on to the fact that we are not making any progress.
 $$
 \begin{array}{r | l}
 6 - 0 = 6 & \mbox{First lot of zero}\\